santanuroul123/argocd-in-one-shot/04_first_app_deployment/README.md

 1. First Fork it into your GitHub Account:

-   Go to:
+   Go to below url, and fork it:

       ```bash
       https://github.com/Amitabh-DevOps/argocd-demos.git
       ```

-2. Clonned it, into your local system
+2. Clonned it, into your Local system

       ```bash
       git clone https://github.com/<your-username>/argocd-demos.git